sghamsari/EBF-PINN-Laplace-Solution/README.md

 # What is this code used for?
 This code contains EBF-PINN method to solve Laplace equations.
-It uses tensorflow package and matplotlib for plotting.
+It is based on tensorflow package.
 # Prerequisite
 The code needs
 tensorflow